rockharbor/encoding-server/README.md

 1. Install [watchdog][1] and [ffmpeg][2]

-2. Create a `wordpress.conf` file with the WordPress credentials (Please note the syntax - no spaces and your user and password wrapped in double quotes.):
+2. Create a `credentials.conf` file with the WordPress and Network storage credentials (Please note the syntax - no spaces and your user and password wrapped in double quotes.):

     ```
+    MEDIA_USER="network_username"
+    MEDIA_PASSWORD="network_password"
     WP_USER="wordpress_user"
     WP_PASSWORD="wordpress_password"
     ```